Rotoly/Customer-Purchase-Behavior-Analysis-Using-Excel/README.md

 * Frequent buyers contribute the majority of revenue but show diminishing satisfaction beyond a certain spending threshold.
 * Rare buyers show higher satisfaction per purchase, indicating the importance of personalized outreach.

+### Recommendation
+Based on the trends and insights observed, the following recommendations can be made:

+* Based on the analysis, the company should increase promotions in underperforming regions like the North to boost sales.
+They should also focus marketing efforts on young adults, who have higher purchase frequencies.
+* For customer retention, an exclusive benefits strategy should be developed for Silver and Regular loyalty customers to improve satisfaction.
+A feedback mechanism should also be introduced for low-performing categories.
+* The company should look to expand inventory for high-demand categories like Clothing and Electronics and offer personalized discounts on products based on customer preferences.
+* Targeted campaigns should be conducted in the North region to improve satisfaction and revenue.
+* Increased investment in infrastructure and service enhancements in underperforming regions.
+* Refine promotional offers to increase basket sizes for customers who already use promotions.

-## Conclusion
+### Conclusion
 This analysis highlights the importance of leveraging customer data to uncover actionable insights.
+With a clear understanding of satisfaction drivers such as loyalty status and product preferences, the company can tailor its strategies to meet customer expectations better.
+Targeted marketing and promotions in underperforming regions, combined with strategic product offerings, can drive increased sales and overall profitability.
+Lastly, insights into regional performance and promotion usage help allocate resources more effectively, ensuring maximum return on investment.

 By implementing the recommendations, Global Mart Inc. can improve customer satisfaction, boost sales, and maintain its competitive edge in the retail industry.